-You can either store the porridge in fridge and scoop a small amount everyday.
+You can either store the porridge in the fridge and scoop a small amount every day.
 To 1/2 cup cooked porridge, you can add fruits, nuts or seasonings of your choice after warming it up.
 It stores in the fridge for 1 week.
-Alternatively you can freeze the porridge in serving size containers and warm it up and garnish as necessary.
+Alternatively, you can freeze the porridge in serving size containers and warm it up and garnish as necessary.

 |2 cups of plant-based milk (soy or almond milk)|